 The \ac{MMSE} estimator is optimal but requires the following operations: \begin{enumerate} \item Estimation of the spatial covariance matrix ${\vect{R}}_k$; \item Computation of the inverse of $\vect{Q}_{k}$; \item Computation of the channel estimate \end{enumerate} The main computational cost comes from the inversion of $\vect{Q}_{k}$, which scales as $\mathcal{O}(N^3)$ if structural properties of the matrix are not exploited.
 Therefore, an intense computational effort is required when $N$ is large, as envisioned in large-scale \ac{MIMO} \cite{bjornson20246g}.

 An alternative is the \ac{LS} estimator with

-which utilizes no prior information on the channel statistics and array geometry.
-Unlike the \ac{MMSE} channel estimator, its computational complexity is $\mathcal{O}(N)$, due to the multiplication with the diagonal matrix $\vect{A}_k^{\mathsf{LS}}$ and $\vect{y}_k$.
+which uses no prior information on the channel statistics and array geometry.
+Unlike the \ac{MMSE} estimator, its computational complexity is $\mathcal{O}(N)$, due to the multiplication between the diagonal matrix $\vect{A}_k^{\mathsf{LS}}$ and $\vect{y}_k$.
 However, this efficiency comes at the cost of reduced accuracy.